mariano/li3_doctrine2/README.md

 ```

 You should note that if you make your model properties private, each property
-*should have* a getter and a setter method, otherwise validation and other
+**must have** a getter and a setter method, otherwise validation and other
 features provided by `BaseEntity` won't work.

 ### Using the Doctrine shell to generate the schema ###